Most companies approach employee performance monitoring the wrong way. They either:

 While KPIs and performance data can show your team’s productivity trends, they don’t always reveal how employees feel about their work, challenges, and progress.

-Self-reported survey initiatives can bridge this gap and give employees a structured way to reflect on their own performance and provide insights that traditional tracking methods might miss.
+Self-reported survey initiatives can bridge this gap, giving employees a structured way to reflect on their own performance and providing insights that traditional tracking methods might miss.

-Here’s how to create surveys that actually tell you something useful:
+Here’s how to create surveys that tell you something useful:

-- Project impact surveys: After each major project, you can ask something like “what percentage of your time did task-switching eat up?”
-“Which team dependencies slowed you down the most?”
-“Rate the clarity of requirements from 1-5.”
-These specifics help you fix process problems that kill productivity.
+- Project Impact Surveys: After each major project, you can ask something like “What percentage of your time did task-switching eat up?”, “Which team dependencies slowed you down the most?”, “Rate the clarity of requirements from 1-5.”
+These specifics help you fix process problems that kill employee productivity.

-- Customize questions by role: Sales teams care about different things than developers, so make sure you customize your questions to cover actual role challenges.
-You can use “how often did you have to work around missing documentation?” for engineers, or “what customer objection caught you off guard this month?” for sales.
+- Customize Questions by Role: Sales teams care about different things than developers, so make sure you customize your questions to suit each role.
+You can use “How often did you have to work around missing documentation?” for engineers or “What customer objection caught you off guard this month?” for sales.

 9. Track Employee Performance Trends Over Time